 The play, originally entitled "Rope" when it premiered in London, was re-titled "Rope's End" when it went to Broadway.
 The Broadway play "Rope's End" opened on Sept.
 19, 1929 at the Theatre Masque (now called the John Golden Theatre) and ran for 100 performances.

-Although Rope was based on the play by Patrick Hamilton, still it may have been also based on an incident that happened in Alfred Hitchcock's life.
-There was an assassination scene in Hitchcock's film Foreign Correspondent (1940), Hitchock heard that this assassination scene was copied in real life to kill someone at a place called Tarahan.
-This incident was mentioned by Alfred Hitchcock in Tomorrow Coast to Coast (1973).
+Although the film was based on the play by Patrick Hamilton, it may have been also based on an incident that happened in Alfred Hitchcock's life.
+There was an assassination scene in his film Foreign Correspondent (1940); Hitchock heard that this assassination scene was copied in real life to kill someone at a place called Tarahan.
+This incident was mentioned by Hitchcock in Tomorrow Coast to Coast (1973).

 With Hume Cronyn, Alfred Hitchcock made a very different Rupert Cadell for the film.
-In the play, Rupert Cadell is only 29 years old.
+In the play Cadell is only 29 years old.
 Rupert Cadell in the play had an affair with one of his students.
-Rupert Cadell is the current teacher of only Wyndham Brandon (Brandon Shaw in the film) and Charles Granillo (Philip Morgan in the film) in the play.
-In the film, Rupert was the "past" teacher of Brandon Shaw, Philip Morgan, Kenneth Lawrence, and David Kentley.
-In the film, Rupert looks like he is at least in his mid 40s.
+Rupert Cadell is the teacher of only Wyndham Brandon (Brandon Shaw in the film) and Charles Granillo (Philip Morgan in the film) in the play.
+In the film, Rupert was the "past" teacher of Brandon Shaw, Philip Morgan, Kenneth Lawrence and David Kentley.
+In the film, Rupert looks like he is at least in his mid-40s.
 In the film, Rupert is currently a publisher.
-In the film, Rupert Cadell has a romantic relationship with Mrs. Wilson.
-Rupert Cadell also has plans of marrying Mrs. Wilson in the future.
-But in the play, there is no Mrs. Wilson.
-Instead of Mrs. Wilson, there is a 35 year old french servant named Mr. Sabot.
+In the film and has a romantic relationship with Mrs. Wilson, and has plans of marrying her in the future.
+In the play, there is no Mrs. Wilson.
+Instead of Mrs. Wilson, there is a 35-year-old French servant named Mr. Sabot.